AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 1. Switch back to your Databricks workspace, select **04 Similarity**

-1. Before you begin, make sure you attach your cluster to the notebooks, using the dropdown.
+1. Attach your cluster to the notebook using the dropdown.
+In the drop down, select the **small** cluster.

 1. Run each cell of the **04 Similarity** notebook by selecting within the cell, then entering **Ctrl+Enter** on your keyboard.
 Pay close attention to the instructions within the notebook so you understand each step of the data preparation process.